enkidevs/curriculum/lua/roblox-studio/tweening-service-applications-ii/multiple-tweens-ii.md

 ## Content

-Now create a while loop to continously play the animations.
-Play the first animation and in the line after, **make sure you wait the duration of the animation** before playing the next.
+Now create a while loop to continuously play the animations.
+Play the first animation and in the line after, **make sure you wait for the duration of the animation** before playing the next.
 Repeat the wait command so it waits for the next animation.

 ```lua
 --Create a new Tween animation variable.